 How many things are wrong with this picture?
 Between the de facto rudeness and receptionist’s complete lack of effort to accommodate the customer in any way at all, it’s too painful to try to parse out the potential damage of this incident.

 It would have been a huge mistake with any customer.
-This happened to be a longstanding customer, whose past business has been quite good, and whose future business (assuming it’s not negatively affected by this incident) would, theoretically, be excellent, considering the typical lifetime value and where he is in the service lifecycle.
-In addition, this particular customer is part of a core group of customers who act as influencers and community-builders for the organization.
+This happened to be a longstanding customer, whose past business has been valuable, and whose future business (assuming it’s not negatively affected by this incident) would, theoretically, be excellent, considering the typical lifetime value and where he is in the service lifecycle.
+In addition, this particular customer is part of a core group of influencers and community-builders for the organization.

 Silos are for Missiles and Animal Feed, Not Customers

-The unbelievably negative impression could have been avoided very easily, even if the receptionist herself was merely a victim of “silo enforcement,” rather than a perpetrator of it.
+It’s particularly infuriating when customers who have relationships with multiple service units within a larger service organization can’t get what they need and end up banging into silo walls.
+The unbelievably negative impression could have been avoided easily, even if the receptionist herself was merely a victim of “silo enforcement,” rather than a perpetrator of it.
 All she had to say was something like:

 A slightly more gracious, slightly less obtuse interaction may be the closest this organization can get — at least in the immediate future — to a more satisfactory customer experience.